 It is the certified professional's responsibility to ensure that AAMI has their most current contact information including mailing address, phone number and email address.
-Payments and journals are due by December 31 of their expiration year.
+Payments and CEUs are due by December 31 of their expiration year.
+Failure to notify AAMI of a change of address or email address may result in a loss of certification.